 Twelve years they served Chedorlaomer, and in the thirteenth year they rebelled.
 Gen. 14:4

 Ishmael his son was thirteen years old when he was circumcised… Gen. 17:25

 "...the house was finished… So he was seven years in building [God's Temple].
 But Solomon took thirteen years to build his own house…" 1 Kings 6:38 – 7:1

 These biblical references may have subtly played into man's superstitious ideas about the number 13.
 Many owners of skyscrapers and hotels avoid marking a 13th floor.
-The end of the Mayan calendar's 13th Baktun is feared as a harbinger of the end of the world.
+The otherwise astounding Mayan calendar led to an irrational fear of the world ending in 2012 after its final 13th Baktun.
 And many people foolishly fear Friday the 13th.
 The exact date of the Fall is beside the point however.
 What is relevant in the study of human history is that there is strong biblical evidence to indicate that Lucifer, Adam and Eve fell within about one week of creation.

 by Pastor Bob Enyart

 Additional Resources: Get a convenient PDF of this study and hear a BEL radio program titled, How Much Time Passed Before the Fall?
 And Bob and Fred Williams address the timing of the fall briefly toward the end of one of their more technical Real Science Radio shows, titled World Renowned Cornell Geneticist Rejects Darwinism.
 For more fun Bible study resources, DVDs, audio downloads and MP3 CDs, and books, please check out Bob's Writings at KGOV.com and the KGOV Store, especially the Subscriptions, Bible Study Albums (video or audio), and Bob's fun and educational DVDs!